 - Post employment restrictive covenants lasting twelve months.

-Executive Director Remuneration In line with the above policy, the Remuneration Committee have approved the following details of executive director remuneration:
+Therefore in line with the above policy, the Remuneration Committee have approved the following details of executive director remuneration:

 Non-Executive Director Remuneration